What Do I Call You

 What Do I Call You is the fourth Korean-language extended play and the seventh overall by South Korean singer Taeyeon.
 The EP was released on December 15, 2020, by SM Entertainment and consists of six tracks, including the title track of the same name and her previous digital single "Happy".

 Background and release

-On November 20, 2020, SM Entertainment announced that Taeyeon was preparing to release a mini album the following month.
+On November 20, 2020, SM Entertainment announced that Taeyeon was preparing to release an EP the following month.
 On November 30, Taeyeon teased her comeback on her social media with the message, "I'll be coming back soon."
-On December 3, SM Entertainment announced that EP What Do I Call You would be released on December 15, 2020.
+On December 3, SM Entertainment announced that her fourth EP What Do I Call You would be released on December 15, 2020.
 Preorders began the same day.
 This marks Taeyeon's first domestic comeback in seven months since "Happy", released on May 4, 2020.

 Composition

 The digital edition of What Do I Call You contains five songs, while the physical release contains six songs including the single "Happy", which was released as a digital single on May 4, 2020.
 There are two versions of the physical edition, with each featuring a different cover, CD-ROM design, booklet, poster, postcard, bookmark and photo card.

 The EP incorporates various genres, primarily R&B and pop.